k2co3-0803-n/log/README.md

 # log (50〜60年後の楽しみ with Shimizu)

+### 2026/09/20

+### 2026/09/19
+I went to Utrecht to get my residence permit card, and by this almost all of procedures I had to do to live in the Netherlands was done.
+I played too much this week.
+Lock in mode from now.

+### 2026/09/18
+We started the michelson interference experiment with single photons.
+Aligning the optical devices in this experiment was so tough.
+We couldn't produce any progress today.
+In the evening, we went to hear the [lecture](https://www.universiteitleiden.nl/agenda/2026/08/speciaal-van-der-waals-colloquium-met-chris-ferrie) by a professor from the Sydney University.
+He is known for his picture books for children.
+After that, I went to a networking event.
+I talked with several PhD students at Leiden University.
+One of them taught me "Scanning Electron Microscope”, but I couldn't understand.
+Sorry to be pretending to understand.

+### 2026/09/17
+Went to the carnival in front of a church.
+The festival was temporarily held in front of the church.
+I was kind of impressed that it is permitted to build an amusement park in front of the sacred church even though it is temporal.
+I rode on a flying chair with a friend.
+I was almost die.
+But when I saw the scenary of Delft at the sight, I finally and confirmly sensed that I am in the Netherlands.

+### 2026/09/16
+There was a first meeting of XPLANE's SoP support.
+At night, I went to a theater to watch the movie called "AKIRA."
+I hadn't known the movie before, but according to the information I found on the Internet, it is one of the most influential Japanese animation movie in the world.
+The content itself was so complex, weird, and gory.
+I am still processing its meaning.

+### 2026/09/15
+Finished the Grangier-Roger-Aspect (GRA) experiment to confirm that single photons are really single photons or not.

+### 2026/09/14
+Got a permission of registering my room as a business office.

+### 2026/09/13
+Cooked omurice with several friends at my house.

 ### 2026/09/12
+Get my own domain name.

 ### 2026/09/11
 Team proect at Leiden University.
 Went to a uni's library at night from 10pm - 12pm to do several chores which I left as it was due to my laziness.
 Now cleaned up almost everything.